-James K Tudhope has been a registered nurse since 2001, a licensed professional counselor since 2008, and a Psychiatric Mental Health Nurse Practioner (PMHNP) since 2013.
+James K. Tudhope has been a registered nurse since 2001, a licensed professional counselor since 2008 and a Psychiatric Mental Health Nurse Practitioner (PMHNP) since 2013.
 Jim began his nursing career in 2001 working inpatient critical care within a hospital setting, and eventually transitioned to working with an in-patient psychiatric patient population.

-He obtained a Master's Degree in Clinical Counseling in 2008 and worked several years as an outpatient therapist in a community mental health center in northeast Ohio.
-He went on to obtain his Master's of Science in Nursing, and in 2013, began his work as a PMHNP-BC at an outpatient community mental health center.
-In 2015, he completed Case Western Reserve University's Public and Community Psychiatry Fellowship Program that specializes in the clinical, administrative, and academic preparation of community psychiatrist clinicians.
+He obtained a master's degree in clinical counseling in 2008 and worked several years as an outpatient therapist in a community mental health center in Northeast Ohio.
+He went on to obtain his Master of Science in nursing, and in 2013, began his work as a PMHNP-BC at an outpatient community mental health center.
+In 2015, he completed Case Western Reserve University's Public and Community Psychiatry Fellowship Program that specializes in the clinical, administrative and academic preparation of community psychiatrist clinicians.

-He is a life-long student committed to nursing professional development, and completed a Doctorate in Nursing Practice in May of 2019.
+He is a lifelong student committed to nursing professional development, and completed a doctorate in nursing practice in May 2019.